geekshant/stone-paper-scissor-game/README.md

 # stone-paper-scissor-game
-its a stone, paper &amp; scissor game made with the help of python
+it's a stone, paper & scissor game made with the help of python